M7mod-hegazy/mess/README.md

 # MES - Meal Expense System

 ## Overview
 MES is a web application for managing meal expenses and participants.
+The application is deployed at [https://mes-ruddy.vercel.app/](https://mes-ruddy.vercel.app/) and supports cross-device login.

 ## MongoDB Atlas Connection